magento/devdocs/guides/v2.0/extension-dev-guide/module-file-structure.md

 	│   ├── LICENSE.txt
 	│   └── registration.php

-The only required directory for a language package is one that matches the <a href="http://www.iso.org/iso/home/standards/language_codes.htm" target="_blank">ISO</a> code to identify the locale.
-(This directory name *must be* lowercase.)
+The only required directory for a language package is the top-level directory.
+Although not required, we recommend that the directory name match the <a href="http://www.iso.org/iso/home/standards/language_codes.htm" target="_blank">ISO</a> code to identify the locale.
+(The directory name *must be* lowercase.)

 For more information about language packages, see <a href="{{ site.gdeurl }}config-guide/cli/config-cli-subcommands-i18n.html">Translation dictionaries and language packages</a>.